Yoga for Core Strength and Balance

-A strong core creates strength of will to succeed.
+A strong core creates strength of the will to succeed.
 By strengthening and revitalizing our core muscles, we connect this foundational part of our being to our health, vitality, and well-being.

 Yoga poses strengthen the core in a balanced and integrated way.
 Developing core strength not only involves strengthening all the muscles of the core, but it also means training these muscles to function together in a coherent way.
 Only by working your core in a balanced and holistic way do you achieve the kind of complete mind-body integration that true core work can create.

 Re-establish your connection with your core.